PRI Prairie Days - 2022

 We’ll have jars of honey, PRI T-shirts and native plants for sale throughout each day – from 9:00 AM until when the final tour of the day returns.
 The native plants will be in 4” or gallon pots and there will be a unique opportunity to get some rare native plants including lovely shooting stars, lilies, irises and much more.
 While supplies last!

 Bring your binoculars and good walking shoes for the prairie, savanna and forest.
-This tour will be led by Steve Ellis of Whidbey Audubon.
+These tours will be led by Whidbey Audubon experts.
 You may cover about 1.5 miles on mild terrain.
-Who will spot a Western Kingbird?
+Who will spot a Mountain Bluebird?

 Bring your binoculars (optional) and camera/phone, plus good walking shoes for a 1.5 mile walk over mild terrain!
 We’ll visit our rare prairie remnant, savanna and forest sites that are being restored.
 Learn what we are doing and what you can do in your own backyard!